Cryptious/Cryptious/README.md

 - 👋 Hi, I’m @Cryptious
 - 👀 I’m interested in Backend Programming
-- 🌱 I’m currently learning Golang and flutter
+- 🌱 I’m currently learning Golang and Laravel
 - 💞️ I’m looking to collaborate on e-commerce or other tech company
 - 📫 How to reach me martinowagey@gmail.com